 The no push approach: I have had zero push to sell or to build my down line from my upline.
 They have been there to support, but never to push me to do something I wouldn’t want to do.

-The shut off: When Maskcara stock went low, they stopped allowing people to sign up as distributors.
-I appreciate that Maskcara saw that they couldn’t give new artists the tools they needed to succeed, so they stopped enrollment.
+The shut off: When stock went low, the company stopped allowing people to sign up as distributors.
+I appreciate that Seint saw they couldn’t give new artists the tools they needed to succeed, so they stopped enrollment.
 They were proactive and respectful of current and future artists.

-The routine: I really do love how Maskcara makeup makes my morning routine quick and easy.
+The routine: I really do love how Seint makeup makes my morning routine quick and easy.

-3 Reasons I Almost Didn’t Become a Maskcara Artist:
+3 Reasons I Almost Didn’t Become an Artist:

 The cost of entry: It costs either $199 or $399 to become a distributor depending on if you want the Basic or Pro Kit.
 I’m an all-in kind of person, so of course I went pro.
 Even though it was completely worth the investment, it was still scary.

 The individual nature of the product: I mainly run my business online.
-Maskcara makeup requires you to get the right color for your client.
+Seint makeup requires you to get the right color for your client.
 This can be tricky without trying colors in person.
 However, I’ve found a great way around that.
+My color match quiz!

 It’s been three years and my only regret is that I didn’t take the leap sooner.
 Being a part of this company has taught me so much about myself and brought me joy.
 It may sound silly or cliché, but it’s the honest-to-goodness truth.
 So, tell me, what’s holding you back?
 Join me!

-Have any questions about Maskcara?
+Have any questions about Seint?
 Leave me a comment!